Noosheen Hashemi On January’s Personalized Tech For Controlling Blood Sugar

 Back in 2016 Snyder got a visit from Hashemi.
 She’s a longtime Silicon Valley tech executive and philanthropist who’d been searching for a way to use AI, wearable devices, and big data to get more people involved in medical research.
 Hashemi told me it took just two meetings for her and Snyder to decide to join forces to co-found January.

-The goal isn’t to prevent glucose spikes completely, but rather to prevent diabetes from emerging over the long term in people at risk for a cluster of serious conditions known metabolic syndrome.
+The goal isn’t to prevent glucose spikes completely, but rather diabetes prevention over the long term in people at risk for a cluster of serious conditions known metabolic syndrome.
 That could help individuals live longer, healthier lives.
 And at a population level it could save billions in healthcare costs.

 As you’re about to hear, Hashemi and I talked about why glucose monitoring is so important and what companies like January can do in the future to make the predictive power of AI available to more people.